Xithrius/xithrius.cloud/site/posts/neat-docker-commands.md

 docker exec -it a-postgres-container psql -U postgres
 ```

-Not all containers support this, but sometimes you're able to create a bash shell within a container with the following, where `a-container` is the name of the container.
+Not all containers support this, but sometimes you're able to create a bash shell within a container with the following, where `a-container` is the name of a container with an image, such as gitlab.

 ```
 docker exec -it a-container /bin/bash